vladpak1/packbot/README.md

 2. Clone the PackBot repository to your server.
 3. Navigate to the repository's root directory and run `composer install` to install required dependencies.
 4. Copy the `config.sample.php` file and rename it to `config.php`.
 Update the file with your bot token and (optionally) the Google PageSpeed API key.
+5. Create a new MySQL databese and import the `structure.sql`.
+6. Open your `config.php` file and update the database connection settings with your database credentials.
-5. Set up the webhook by opening the `set.php` file and modifying the webhook URL to match your bot's address (e.g., `https://example.com/bot/hook.php`).
+7. Set up the webhook by opening the `set.php` file and modifying the webhook URL to match your bot's address (e.g., `https://example.com/bot/hook.php`).

 PackBot is now ready to use!
 Send the `/start` command to your bot on Telegram to begin.